 *The transfer of credit requires approval of the Director of Master of Engineering Studies (DMS) for the major of interest and the Associate Dean for Undergraduate Affairs.
 AB Duke scholars and other students on a case-by-case basis may be able to allocate up to six courses towards the degree.

 Though admitted to MEng while undergraduates, 4+1 students will remain an undergraduate for four years before becoming an MEng student in the fifth year.
+Typically, matriculation will occur in summer term 1 after the spring semester of the senior year, and students will complete the internship requirement within 1 year of matriculation.
 Students will be charged as undergraduates for the first four years and as MEng students for the fifth year.